-To evict a tenant-at-will, the landlord must "serve" (deliver) to the tenant:
+To evict a tenant-at-will, the tenant must be "served" with:

 - A Five-Day Notice to Quit for Tenancy-at-Will (NRS 40.251(1)(a)(3)) and, if the tenant does not move within the five-day notice period,